virtual-labs/exp-psm-tsm-dei/experiment/experiment-name.md

-## To Study the over-current relay and the effect of PSM and TSM.
+## Study of Over-Current Relay and Effect of PSM and TSM